Jonathan Nicoll Havens: Early life

-Havens was born on Shelter Island, New York.
+Havens was born on Shelter Island, New York on June 18, 1757.
 He was the only son born to Nicoll Floyd Havens (1733–1783) and Sarah (née Fosdick) Havens (1730–1767).
 After the death of his mother in 1767, his father remarried to Desire Brown.
-Among his siblings was Esther Sarah Havens (wife of New York Assemblymen Sylvester Dering) and Mary Catherine Havens (wife of Ezra L'Hommedieu).
+Among his siblings were Esther Sarah Havens (wife of New York Assemblyman Sylvester Dering) and Mary Catherine Havens (wife of Ezra L'Hommedieu).
 Among his younger half siblings were Catherine Mary Havens (who married New York State Senator Henry Huntington) and New York banker Rensselaer Havens.

 His paternal grandparents were Jonathan Havens and Catherine (née Nicoll) Havens (a sister of Speaker of the New York General Assembly William Nicoll Jr. Through his grandmother, he was a direct descendant of English-born politician William Nicoll, who is best remembered for his vehement opposition to the Leisler Rebellion, and his wife, Anna (née Van Rensselaer) Nicoll (widow of the patroon Kiliaen van Rensselaer, and daughter of Jeremias van Rensselaer).

 He graduated from Yale College in 1777.